MystenLabs/sui/doc/move.md

 ## First look at Move source code

 The Sui platform includes _framework_ Move code that is needed to bootstrap Sui operations.
-In particular, unlike traditional blockchain systems (e.g., Bitcoin or Ethereum), Sui supports multiple user-defined coin types, which are custom assets define in the Move language.
+In particular, Sui supports multiple user-defined coin types, which are custom assets define in the Move language.
 Sui framework code contains the Coin module supporting creation and management of custom coins.
-The Coin module is located in the located in the [sui_programmability/framework/sources/Coin.move](../sui_programmability/framework/sources/Coin.move) file.
-As you can see the manifest file for the FastX package containing the Coin module is located, as expected, in the [sui_programmability/framework/Move.toml](../sui_programmability/framework/Move.toml) file.
+The Coin module is the located in the [sui_programmability/framework/sources/Coin.move](../sui_programmability/framework/sources/Coin.move) file.
+As you can see the manifest file describing how to build the package containing the Coin module is located, as expected, in the [sui_programmability/framework/Move.toml](../sui_programmability/framework/Move.toml) file.